Phenakistoscope: 20th and 21st centuries

 The Joseph Plateau Award, a trophy resembling a phénakisticope, was a Belgian movie award given yearly between 1985 and 2006.

 Several vinyl music releases have phénakistiscope-like animations on the labels or on the vinyl itself.
 In 1956 Red Raven Movie Records started a series of 78 RPM 8" singles with animations to be viewed with a device with small mirrors similar to a praxinoscope to be placed on the center of the disc.
 Since 2010 audio-visual duo Sculpture has released several picture discs with very elaborate animations to be viewed under a stroboscope flashing exactly 25 times per second, or filmed with a video camera shooting progressively at a very high shutter speed with a frame rate of 25fps.

+Fantascope invented by Prof. Plateau published by Ackermann & Co, London

+The original handmade designs by Joseph Plateau have been preserved in the Ghent University Museum The first series was initially titled Phantasmacope designed by Prof. Plateau.